tiendu/tiendu.github.io/_posts/2026-05-21-compliance-for-bioinfo-engineers-eng.md

 - continuous monitoring
 - NIST 800-53 control families

-This is especially useful for government, federal contractor, public health, national research infrastructure, and secure cloud platform roles.
+This is especially useful for government, federal contractor, public health, national research infrastructure, and secure cloud platform work.

 ### Sixth: FDA software guidance

-Learn lightly unless you are targeting clinical or diagnostic software roles.
+Learn lightly unless you are working on clinical or diagnostic software.

 Focus on: